solarwinds/snap-plugin-lib/tutorial/01-simple/README.md

 package main
 ```

-This instruction will tell go compiler that it should build executable file from this package.
+This instruction will instruct go compiler that it should build executable file from this package.

 ```go
 import (